2 IEDs explode at Florida mall, police say

 - Police are looking for person of interest

-(CNN)Two improvised explosive devices detonated at a Florida mall on Sunday that has left police looking for a man they're describing as a person of interest.
-No one was injured in the incident.
+(CNN)Police are looking for a man they're describing as a person of interest after two improvised explosive devices detonated at a Florida mall on Sunday.
+No one was injured.

 At 5:22 p.m.
 Sunday, officers responded to a smoke alarm call at the Eagle Ridge Mall, in Lake Wales, located in central Florida.
 They found smoke coming out of a service corridor next to the mall entrance of JCPenney and found two IEDs there.